datanucleus/docs-datanucleus/src/site/markdown/support.md

 2. Look in the [DataNucleus LOG](http://www.datanucleus.org/products/accessplatform/logging.html).
 This usually contains a lot of information that may answer the issue.
 You can always configure the log to give more output.
 3. Try a recent build to see if your version is out of date and the expected result is achieved with the latest nightly builds.
-4. Go to the [Forum](http://forum.datanucleus.org) and ask.
+4. Go to the [__DataNucleus Forum__](http://forum.datanucleus.org) and ask.
 Always try to give as clear a description of the problem as possible, together with your input data, and any associated log output. __Please be aware that we have very little time for this type of support and contributors to
 DataNucleus are more likely to get any available free support__